-Tree squirrels typically reach a length of 1–2 feet, including their bushy tails.
+Tree squirrels typically reach a length up to about a foot.
 Their coarse and grizzled coats are often varying colors of gray, brown, or black.
 Tree squirrels usually have light colored underbellies.
 Ground squirrels usually have shorter tails and fur than tree squirrels do, and are generally smaller in size.
 Ground squirrels' appearance ranges from smoky brown to reddish-gray, often sporting black spots or stripes.
 Flying squirrels are the smallest of the three squirrel types and have webbed skin between their front and back limbs, used for gliding.
 Typically light brown or gray, flying squirrels are primarily nocturnal and have large eyes to help them see at night.

 Are squirrels known to enter homes or yards?